hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/README.md

 ### 5. Forecasting

-This layer extends validated historical analytics into forward-looking predictions using a hybrid SQL + Python approach.
+This layer extends validated historical analytics into forward-looking predictions using a structured end-to-end SQL + Python pipeline.

 Key capabilities include: